ZJDong/SockerServer/README.md

 # Socket Server
-This is Task 1 of Scalable Computing Moduel.
+This is Task 1 for Scalable Computing Moduel.

 To start the test, please do: